joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/01 - Content - Licensing Agreements/md/03 - Mark Stephenson - Sample Licensing Agreements.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This sample licensing agreement provides a vetted framework to license you IP and technology to an external partner or group
+This sample licensing agreement provides a vetted framework to license you IP and technology to an external partner or group

 Credit: [ ]()